A Serious Man

-A Serious Man is a 2009 American black comedy-drama film written, produced, edited and directed by Joel and Ethan Coen.
-Set in 1967, the film stars Michael Stuhlbarg as a Minnesota Jewish man whose life crumbles both professionally and personally, leading him to questions about his faith.
+A Serious Man is a 2009 black comedy-drama film written, produced, edited, and directed by Joel and Ethan Coen.
+Set in 1967, the film stars Michael Stuhlbarg as a Minnesotan Jewish man whose life crumbles both professionally and personally, leading him to questions about his faith.

-A Serious Man received widespread positive critical response, including a place on both the American Film Institute's and National Board of Review of Motion Pictures's Top 10 Film Lists of 2009.
-It was nominated for the Academy Award for Best Picture, and Stuhlbarg was nominated for a Golden Globe Award.
+A Serious Man received widespread critical acclaim, including a place on both the American Film Institute's and National Board of Review of Motion Pictures's Top 10 Film Lists of 2009.
+It was nominated for the Academy Award for Best Picture and Best Original Screenplay, and Stuhlbarg was nominated for a Golden Globe Award.
+Since its release, it has been widely considered one of the Coen brothers' best films and one of the greatest films of the 21st century.

 Plot

 A Jewish man in a 19th-century Eastern European shtetl tells his wife that he was helped on his way home by Reb Groshkover, whom he has invited in for soup.
 She says Groshkover is dead and the man he invited must be a dybbuk.
 Groshkover arrives and laughs off the accusation, but she plunges an ice pick into his chest.
 Bleeding, he exits their home into the snowy night.

 In 1967, Larry Gopnik is a professor of physics living in St. Louis Park, Minnesota.
 His wife, Judith, tells him that she needs a get so she can marry widower Sy Ableman, with whom she has fallen in love.
 Meanwhile, their son Danny owes twenty dollars to an intimidating Hebrew school classmate for marijuana.
-He has the money, but it is hidden in a transistor radio that was confiscated by his teacher.
-Their daughter, Sarah, is always washing her hair, going out and avoiding school.
-Larry's brother, Arthur, is homeless and sleeps on the couch, spending his free time filling a notebook with what he calls a "probability map of the universe" or a "mentaculus".
+He has the money, but it is hidden in a transistor radio that his teacher confiscated.
+Their daughter, Sarah, is constantly washing her hair, going out, and avoiding school.
+Larry's brother, Arthur, is homeless and sleeps on the couch, spending his free time filling a notebook with what he calls the "Mentaculus", a "probability map of the universe".

-Clive Park, a South Korean student worried about losing his scholarship, meets with Larry in his office to argue he should not fail the class.
+Clive Park, a South Korean student worried about losing his scholarship, meets with Larry in his office to argue that he should not fail the class.
 After he leaves, Larry finds an envelope stuffed with cash.
 When Larry attempts to return it, Clive's father threatens to sue Larry either for defamation if Larry accuses Clive of bribery, or for keeping the money if he does not give him a passing grade.
 Larry faces an impending vote on his application for tenure, and his department head informs him that anonymous letters have urged the committee to deny him.
 At the insistence of Judith and Sy, Larry and Arthur move into a nearby motel.
 Judith empties the couple's bank accounts, leaving Larry penniless, so he enlists the services of a divorce attorney.
-Larry learns that Arthur faces charges of solicitation and sodomy.